benjaminion/upgrading-ethereum-book/src/book.md

 #### References

- - The initial discussion about the search for a good shuffling algorithm: https://github.com/ethereum/eth2.0-specs/issues/323.
+ - The initial discussion about the search for a good shuffling algorithm is [Issue 323](https://github.com/ethereum/eth2.0-specs/issues/323) on the specs repo.
- - The announcement of the winner: https://github.com/ethereum/eth2.0-specs/issues/563.
+ - The winning algorithm was announced in [Issue 563](https://github.com/ethereum/eth2.0-specs/issues/563).
- - The orginal paper describing the swap-or-not shuffle is Hoang, Morris, and Rogaway, 2012, "An Enciphering Scheme Based on a Card Shuffle": https://link.springer.com/content/pdf/10.1007%2F978-3-642-32009-5_1.pdf.
+ - The original paper describing the swap-or-not shuffle is Hoang, Morris, and Rogaway, 2012, ["An Enciphering Scheme Based on a Card Shuffle"](https://link.springer.com/content/pdf/10.1007%2F978-3-642-32009-5_1.pdf).
 See the "generalized domain" algorithm on page 3.

 ### BLS Signatures <!-- /part2/building_blocks/signatures* -->